Banner Alt Text

 Dancing Cascades

-If you’re looking for another quick trail that’s close to the park entrance, check out the McDonald Creek Trail.
+One trail close to the park entrance is the McDonald Creek Trail.
 This easy trail is just north of Lake McDonald and is a peaceful walk through a forest along the McDonald Creek.
 There are multiple waterfalls to admire along the way.

 Explore Whitefish